dotnetcore/CAP/docs/content/user-guide/en/transport/in-memory-queue.md

 # In-Memory Queue

-In Memory Queue is a memory-based message queue provided by [Community](https://github.com/yang-xiaodong/Savorboard.CAP.InMemoryMessageQueue).
+In-Memory Queue is a memory-based message queue provided by the [community](https://github.com/yang-xiaodong/Savorboard.CAP.InMemoryMessageQueue).

 ## Configuration

-To use In Memory Queue as a message transporter, you need to install the following package from NuGet:
+To use in-memory queue as a message transporter, you need to install the following package from NuGet:

 ```powershell
 PM> Install-Package Savorboard.CAP.InMemoryMessageQueue